HeikoBlomenkamp/100-days-of-code/r2-log.md

 thinkruby.md: Added first part of Section 1.4 (Formal and natural languages); upload to HTTP server, not to GitHub repo (will do it later).

 ### R2D58
+SoloLearn: Added SHOW TABLES command to the MySQL practice page; added also similar commands to the Postgres and the SQLite practice page.

+### R2D59
+Studied Ruby video tutorial: If Statements (con't), https://youtu.be/VhI3a1yGNrU; uploaded my modified giraffe.rb file to this repository.

+### R2D60